 5.2.3.2.
-Visual disturbance to pinnipeds
+Visual disturbance to Pinnipeds

 Multiple studies have investigated the responses of hauled-out seals to the presence/approach of vessels.
 Wilson (2013) presents a review of such studies, and concludes that as an overall generalisation, unless habituation has been established by frequent non-intrusive visits, a safe boat distance for harbour and grey seals (i.e., one at which there is a low risk of significant numbers of seals flushing) is about 200 m.

-There is a designated haul-out site for grey seal (Ythan River mouth) that lies approximately 9 km away from the Application Area.
-This is located further than 200 m distance suggested by Wilson (2013) as a safe boat distance.
-The presence of the offshore survey vessel will be transient in any one location, as it moves through the Application Area (noting that the survey corridor within the Application Area is only 500 m to 1000 m wide).
-Therefore, any individuals that are disturbed will be able to return to the Application Area as soon as the vessel has passed through.
+Several designated haul out sites for seals can be found within the Firth of Forth area.
+There is a designated haul-out site for harbour and grey seal (Kinghorn Rocks) that lies within the Application Area.
+Figure 5-2 (C01494-EPS-EGL4-PROT-003-B) shows the proximity of Kinghorn Rocks seal haul out to the EGL 4 Application Area.
+This is located within the 200 m distance suggested by Wilson (2013) as a safe boat distance.
+Seals within this haul out are likely to be accustomed to vessel movements.
+Consultation with Forth Ports identified that the coastal area off the haul out site is used by pilots to turn and manoeuvre vessels.
+The EMODnet Map viewer shows 'All Types' of vessel density range from 0.65 - 33.5 hours per km2 per month (monthly totals 2017-2021) in proximity to the haul-out site.
+In addition, the survey vessels will be moving at slow speeds approximately 4 knots whilst surveying.
+The presence of the offshore survey vessel will be transient in any one location, as it moves through the survey areas.
+Therefore, any individuals that are disturbed will be able to return to the survey area as soon as the vessel has passed through.